-Assets limited as to use include assets held by trustees under bond indenture agreements and assets internally designated by the Organization.
+Assets limited as to use include assets held by trustees under bond indenture agreements, assets internally designated by the Organization, and net assets restricted by donors.
+These assets include cash and cash equivalents and investments in debt and equity securities, which are stated at fair value in the accompanying consolidated financial statements.
 Assets limited as to use which are assumed to be available to meet current obligations are classified as current assets.